adroge/speed/README.md

 ## Notes and Observations

-A reasonable attempt was made to have each application behave in a similar manner; however, there were some issues that arose which resulted in some consessions:
+A reasonable attempt was made to have each application behave in a similar manner; however, there were some issues that arose which resulted in some differences:

-1. the Node.js Map could not be used because it would result in out of memory errors
+1. The Node.js Map could not be used due to the memory limitations of Node.js itself - this was not an issue with other languages
-2. garbage collection was forced, and in the cases where there was no garbage collector, it was simulated by freeing memory manually
+2. Freeing memory is considered part of performance
-3. using const increased performance in some cases
+3. There was a barely noticeable delay (well under half a second) between the last log line and the point where the command prompt appeared in some cases
-4. there was a noticeable delay between the last log line and the point where the command prompt appeared in some cases
+4. All applications ran as 64-bits applications
-5. all applications ran as 64-bits
+5. Manually optimizing code was avoided to demonstrate out of the box performance
-6. manually optimizing code with known optimization was deliberately avoided
+6. In Java, the random object was created once to make it similar to other languages
-7. in Java, the random object was created once to make it more similar to other languages
+7. The tests were written in a way to make cross platform testing easier

 ## Execution Times